Lordinarius/unbiasedtime/README.md

 # Unbiased Time Manager

 Unbiased Time Manager combines Unity3D's Time.unscaledTime and NTP server times to report more reliable device independent Times.
-It returns time with uint format in miliseconds unit.
+It returns time with ulong format in miliseconds unit.

 # How to use ?